MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-meeting-chat.md

 |**On for everyone but anonymous users**     | Meeting chat read and write access is turned off for anonymous participants only.  |
 |**Off for everyone**     | Meeting chat is turned off for all participants.  |

-**THE BELOW IS THE OLD VERSION:**

-To configure meeting chat:

-1. In the Teams admin center, expand **Meetings** and select **Meeting policies**.
-1. Select the policy that you want to edit.
-1. Scroll to the **Meeting engagement** section.
-1. Set **Meeting chat** to one of the values described above.
-1. Select **Save**.

-Once this **Chat in meetings** policy is applied to users, an organizer can't override this policy through **Meeting options**.

-The policy applied to the meeting organizer can affect other users in the meeting.
-For example:

-- If the organizer has **Chat in meetings** set to **On for everyone** or **On for everyone but anonymous users**, then a user's individual policy will apply and any users with **On for everyone** set won't be able to chat in the meeting.
-- If the organizer has **Chat in meetings** set to **Off for everyone**, the organizer's policy applies and no one will be able to chat in the meeting.

-**NEW VERSION BELOW**:

 In addition to this **Meeting chat** policy, your users have their own meeting option called **Allow meeting chat**.
-Organizers can use this meeting option to manage chat availability in meetings they create.
+Organizers can use this meeting option to manage the availability of chat in meetings they create.
 For more information on **Allow meeting chat**, see [Participant settings for a Teams meeting.](https://support.microsoft.com/office/participant-settings-for-a-teams-meeting-53261366-dbd5-45f9-aae9-a70e6354f88e)

 The following table shows how an admin's **Meeting chat** policy settings interact with an organizer's **Allow meeting chat** settings.